List of Lucchese crime family mobsters: Anthony Croce

 Anthony "Sonny" Croce (born December 24, 1932) is a soldier and former acting capo.
 In November 2008, Croce was arrested for running a sport gambling ring operating in the Bronx and Manhattan.
 In October 2009, Croce along with Joseph DiNapoli, Matthew Madonna, Gary Medure, Michael Guerriero and 24 other associates of the Lucchese family were indicted on bribery, loansharking, gun trafficking, extortion, gambling and racketeering charges.
 In November 2009, Croce was indicted in "Operation Night Gallery" along with soldier Joseph Datello on illegal gambling charges.
 He controlled the sports gambling operations from Datello's bar "Night Gallery" in New Dorp, Staten Island.
 The indictment also stated Croce would have conversations with mobsters on the streets of the Financial District and the Staten Island Ferry.
 On December 21, 2009, he was released from prison.

 Salvatore Cutaia

 Salvatore Cutaia is a soldier.
 He was a member of his father Domenico Cutaia's crew.
 His son Joseph Cutaia is an associate in the Lucchese family.
-In 2008, Cutaia was indicted along with his father capo Domenico Cutaia, soldiers John Baudanza, Michael Corcione, associates Steven Lapella, Victor Sperber, Louis Colello, on loansharking, illegal gambling and extortion charges.
-On February 24, 2010, Cutaia was indicted along with father capo Domenico Cutaia, soldier Carlo Profeta, his son associate Joseph Cutaia, associates Eric Maione and Nicholas Bernardo, Bonanno family capo Anthony Mannone and associate Jerome Carameilli and John Rodopolous on racketeering and extortion charges.
+In 2008, Cutaia and his father were indicted, along with soldiers John Baudanza and Michael Corcione, as well as associates Steven Lapella, Victor Sperber, and Louis Colello, on loansharking, illegal gambling, and extortion charges.
+On February 24, 2010, Cutaia, his father, and his son Joseph, were indicted alongside soldier Carlo Profeta, associates Eric Maione, Nicholas Bernardo, Jerome Carameilli, and John Rodopolous, and Bonanno family capo Anthony Mannone, on racketeering and extortion charges.
 Cutaia was released from prison on September 14, 2016.